Section 1

 |---|---|

-After 5 failed attempts, the delivery is marked as failed.
-You can view delivery history:
+After 5 failed attempts the delivery is marked as exhausted.
+You can view delivery history from the dashboard:

 To test your webhook endpoint without creating a real document: